 The hardest part of the recipe?
 Waiting the 24 hours you need to bake, and then chill, the delicious cream before devouring it.

-Some of you are probably salivating at the thought of slathering fresh clotted cream on a scone and then topping it with jam (or the other way around, depending), while others are probably wondering, what in the world is clotted cream?
+Some of you are probably salivating at the thought of slathering fresh clotted cream on a scone and then topping it with jam (or the other way around), while others are probably wondering, what in the world is clotted cream?
 What is clotted cream used for?!

 Don’t be put off by the name!
 Clotted cream, sometimes also called Devonshire or Cornish cream, is a thick cream that often accompanies scones in the UK.
 The slow heating and cooling process allows the cream to separate and for the “clots” to rise to the surface.
 Made from cow’s milk (well, cream) this is not a low fat food.
 The fat is what makes it so creamy and to-die-for delicious!